 and a female Golden Eagle.

 Most eagles are hooded when trained in falconry, this calms them down and also stops jealousy and aggression towards other birds being flown at the same time.

 If trained successfully, the Golden Eagle can be a formidable hunter.
 An eagle will never be quite the same companion as a harris or an owl and it is best to always be on your gaurd.
 Eagles are very moody and emotional birds!

 Seeing a golden eagle in flight is one of the most spectacular sights!
 Just for this fact alone and not because of the hunting, The Golden Eagle bird is one of the pinnacles of falconry.
 Congratulations to anyone who flies these magnificent creatures.

 Thank you for reading my Golden Eagle Bird page.
 I hope you have found the golden eagle facts useful and have enjoyed the golden eagle photo shots kindly provided by Jannes.
-Please feel free to browse the rest of the site, all the categories can be found on the navbar :)
+Please feel free to browse the rest of the site or create your own mini web page on the golden eagle below! :)